Human Subjects - FAQs

 Email a synopsis of the activity to email@example.com and the IRB will respond with a written determination.

 What if I want more information on the IRB?

 "The Human Research Protection Program Plan" provides more information and the "Investigator Manual" provides even more detailed information.
 They can be accessed on our website.
 If you still have a question, please contact us at (215) 707-3390 or firstname.lastname@example.org.

-How do I know whether to submit a study to the Temple IRB or WIRB?
+How do I know whether my study will be reviewed by Temple IRB or WIRB?

-If the protocol is a phase III or IV clinical research study sponsored by a pharmaceutical company, use the WIRB forms.
+If the protocol is an industry sponsored, non-oncology study, it will be reviewed by WIRB.
 However, all WIRB studies are submitted to the Temple IRB.
+Once they go through an administrative review, they will be forwarded to WIRB.
 See the WIRB Information Sheet for more details.

 Where can I find the WIRB forms?

 The WIRB Initial Review Forms can be found at documents can be found at: http://www.wirb.com/Pages/DownloadForms.aspx.
 If youhave additional questions about using WIRB, please review the WIRB Information Sheet.

 Do I submit a WIRB study to WIRB?